Martha’s Kitchen Cabinets at The Home Depot

 After researching online and watching a couple of videos, a trip to the store is in order.
 I’ve had very good experience with The Home Depot staff.
 In fact, boasted about The Home Depot associates in the post on DIY-ing a medicine cabinet.
 Ron, the associate I meet in the kitchen isle, fits the profile.
 He is very knowledgeable and answers all the questions on my list.

-It is confirmed.
-To have Martha’s kitchen cabinets, one does not need to start from scratch.
+Moreover, to have Martha’s kitchen cabinets, one does not need to start from scratch.
 The Home Depot installers can work with the existing boxes.
 In addition to new doors and drawers, they will be able to put the 1/8” thick “skin” on all of the exposed elements of the old frame.

 Kitchen cabinets by Martha Stewart are beautiful